Marquette Players to Watch Against Michigan State - Second Round

 Top Marquette Players to Watch vs. Michigan State - Second Round

-Sunday's second-round NCAA tournament matchup between the Marquette Golden Eagles and the Michigan State Spartans at Nationwide Arena at 5:15 PM ET features the Golden Eagles' Tyler Kolek and the Spartans' A.J Hoggard as players to watch.
+When the Marquette Golden Eagles and Michigan State Spartans play in the second round of the NCAA tournament at Nationwide Arena on Sunday at 5:15 PM ET, Tyler Kolek and A.J Hoggard will be two of the top players to watch.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on CBS.